St. Jude Classic

-The FedEx St. Jude Classic was a professional golf tournament held in Memphis, Tennessee as a regular event on the PGA Tour.
+The FedEx St. Jude Classic was a professional golf tournament held in Memphis, Tennessee, as a regular event on the PGA Tour.
 The tournament was held annually from 1958 through 2018, and was played in June at TPC Southwind (since 1989).

-In 2019, FedEx took over sponsorship of the WGC Invitational and relocated the tournament to Memphis in late July.
-The relocated WGC event continues the charitable relationship with St. Jude Children's Research Hospital.
-The new name for the relocated event is the WGC-FedEx St. Jude Invitational For the 2021–22 season, the WGC Invitational was discontinued, and the first FedEx Cup playoff event was relocated to TPC Southwind with FedEx as the new title sponsor; the event will be named the FedEx St. Jude Championship.
+In 2019, FedEx took over sponsorship of the WGC Invitational and relocated it to Memphis in late July.
+The WGC event continued the charitable relationship with St. Jude Children's Research Hospital, and was renamed WGC-FedEx St. Jude Invitational For the 2022 season, the WGC Invitational was discontinued, and the first FedEx Cup playoff event was relocated to TPC Southwind with FedEx as the new title sponsor and became the FedEx St. Jude Championship.